LUCARIOPOKI/Warehouse-Video-Analytics/README.md

 - **Model Overload Risk:**
   Continuous processing caused the AI model to overload.
-  *Solution (in progress):* Adding a short waiting period before processing every 6th clip.
+  *Solution:* Adding a short waiting period before processing every 6th clip.

 ---

 ## Current Status
-- The solution is **90% complete**.
+- The solution is **100% complete**.
 - Detection of humans and mishandling activities is working effectively.
-- Testing and fine-tuning are ongoing.
+- Testing and fine-tuning are done.

----

-## Next Steps
-- Implement a **5-second pause** before every 6th clip is sent to the Gemini model, to prevent model overload.
-- Conduct final testing with real warehouse footage.
-- Prepare a summary report of detection accuracy and performance.